Robert Parrish: Editor

-Ford encouraged Parrish to work behind the scenes and put him on as an editing apprentice on The Informer.
+John Ford encouraged Parrish to work behind the scenes and put him on as an editing apprentice on The Informer.
 He later hired Parrish as assistant editor for Mary of Scotland (1936).
 He worked on Ford films behind the scenes in editing and sound capacities, including Stagecoach (1939), Young Mr Lincoln (1939), Drums Along the Mohawk (1939), The Grapes of Wrath (1940), The Long Voyage Home (1940) and Tobacco Road (1941).

-Both Ford and Parrish served in the United States Navy during World War II, and together they also produced a number of documentary and training films, including The Battle of Midway (1942), How to Operate Behind Enemy Lines (1943), German Industrial Manpower, and December 7th: The Movie (1943).
+Both Ford and Parrish served in the U.S. Navy during World War II, and together they also produced a number of documentary and training films, including The Battle of Midway (1942), How to Operate Behind Enemy Lines (1943), German Industrial Manpower, and December 7th: The Movie (1943).
 Parrish also worked as editor on George Stevens' That Justice Be Done (1945), and The Nazi Plan (1945).

-When Parrish got out of the army he helped edit Robert Rossen's boxing drama Body and Soul (1947).
+When Parrish got out of the navy, he helped edit Robert Rossen's boxing drama Body and Soul (1947).
 In 1947, Parrish shared the Academy Award, with co-nominee Francis Lyon, for his work on the film.

 Parrish went on to edit A Double Life (1947) for George Cukor, No Minor Vices (1948) for Lewis Milestone, and Caught (1949) for Max Ophüls.

 Parrish's second Academy Award nomination, shared with Al Clark, was for the political drama directed by Rossen, All the King's Men (1949).
 In the first versions done by Al Clark, the film was poorly received by preview audiences and studio executives.
 Parrish discovered that a "montage approach" was much more successful, with arbitrary cuts made a set time before and after each important action.
 In addition to the editing nomination for Clark and Parrish, the film won the Best Picture Award outright and was a popular success.

 He also edited No Sad Songs for Me (1950) and A Woman of Distinction (1950), as well as the documentary Of Men and Music (1951).